Recol/DLSS-Updater/README.md

 - Possible other game launcher inclusion.
 - A GUI?
 - Insert xyz feature that wants to be requested.
+- Ability to restore and create backups of DLL swaps.

 ## Release Notes